AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. In the menu bar, click **Add Stream View** to open a pane on the right side.

-1. In the `Create Stream View` pane at step 1: `Details`, enter the following information:
+1. In the `Create Stream View` pane at Step 1: `Details`, enter the following information:

    - `Id` &ndash; **MyOCS.PumpTemperatureView**
    - `Name` &ndash; Optionally, give the stream view a different name.
 Leave this field blank to use the Id as the name.
    - `SourceType` &ndash; From the list, choose the type **MyOCS.PumpState**.
    - `TargetType` &ndash; From the list, choose the type **MyOCS.PumpState.Temperature**.
    - `Description` &ndash; Optionally, add a description for this stream view.

-1. In the lower right, click **Next** to proceed to step 2: `Property Mappings`.
+1. In the lower right, click **Next** to proceed to Step 2: `Property Mappings`.

 1. Click **Add Property Mapping** twice to create two empty property mappings.